top of page

 Where to start?

-You want to be an animator, but you don't know where to start?
+You want to be an Animator, but you don't know where to start?

 What style of animation ?
 What technique?
 What is the best way to learn? and how to find a job?
 What software to use? for what price?
 Should you join a school or register to an online course?
 Do you need a degree to find a job?